daklo91/skilled-elearning-landing-page/README.md

 - run command: npx sass --watch styles.scss:styles.css<br>
 <br>
 Note:<br>
 If you are going to change the media breakpoints in the SCSS, make sure that they play well with the hardcoded breakpoints in the HTML picture element's sources.
+Publish me